 PHASE 3 – Adoption of the Standard, Independent Global Tailings Management Institute

-In 2021 UNEP and PRI (the Church of England Pensions Board and Swedish Council on Ethics) partnered to establish an independent Global Tailings Management Institute, and has published terms of reference.
+In 2021, UNEP and PRI (represented by the Church of England Pensions Board and Swedish Council on Ethics) partnered to establish an independent Global Tailings Management Institute, and published a terms of reference.
 A senior consultant, David Cooling, has been recruited and based at UNEP to lead the process.
-The international advisory panel (see the announcement here) has been convened and met a number of times to date.
+The multi-stakeholder international advisory panel was convened and met regularly during 2022 and 2023.
+Initiative members also continued to work on the disclosure and monitoring of tailings facilities.

-Investors have also begun work on “Agenda 2030” for the mining industry, using the multistakeholder roundtable model that inspired the tailings initiative.
-Agenda 2030 will include a range of mining related topics, including deep sea mining, indigenous rights, automation, impact on land, climate change, critical minerals and child labour.
-For more information please contact the Pensions Board stewardship team: [email protected]
+In parallel, a number of initiative members have also begun work on “Mining 2030”, using the multi-stakeholder roundtable model that inspired the tailings initiative.
+Mining 2030 will include a range of mining related topics, including deep sea mining, indigenous rights, automation, impact on land, climate change, critical minerals and child labour.
+For more information, please see mining2030.org or contact the Pensions Board stewardship team at [email protected].